pandosme/EmbeddedFlows/README.md

 * Dwell Heatmap
 * Forensic search
 * Counting

-Your application queires and process the data in the database.
+Your application (whatever that may be) queires and process the data from the database.

 ### Prerequisite
 * Axis Camera